 Massachusetts law about surrogate parenting

-Laws and cases on surrogate mothers, including both traditional surrogates, who use their own egg and carry a baby for another, and gestational surrogates, who carry a baby created from the egg of another woman.
+Laws and cases on surrogate parents, including both traditional surrogates, who use their own egg and carry a baby for another, and gestational surrogates, who carry a baby created from the egg of another woman.

 If you are unable to find the information you are looking for, or if you have a specific question, please contact our law librarians for assistance.